 - a check is drawn against the GGF’s account and signed by two authorized individuals.

-Click here for a list of the GGF contributions made during the first half of 2020 to federal, state, and local candidates, and political committees.
+Click here for a list of the GGF contributions made during 2020 to federal, state, and local candidates, and political committees.

 PARTICIPATION IN TRADE ORGANIZATIONS